rhythm010/studio/CONTRIBUTING.md

 # Contributing to Companion Studio

 > **Coding Standards (Must Read!)**
->
+> - **Only change code which is part of the prompt.** Do not make changes at places which are out of scope of prompt
 > - **Keep logic simple and easy to read.** Prioritize human readability over cleverness.
 > - **Break down complex logic.** If a line or block is hard to follow, split it into smaller, named parts or helper functions.
 > - **Double-check your logic.** Review your implementation at least twice to ensure correctness and clarity.
-> - **Ask for clarification.** If you are ever unsure about a requirement or prompt, ask before proceeding.
+> - **Ask for clarification where needed.** If you are ever unsure about a requirement or prompt, ask before proceeding.

 Thank you for considering contributing to this project!
 To maintain code quality and consistency, please follow these guidelines: